 The Whale, and the Perils of the Whale-Fishery.
 New Haven: S. Babcock, [ca. 1840]. image

 Many of these books were given to the Chapin Library by O. Stuart Chase, Williams Class of 1954.
-Additional resources may be found through FRANCIS, the online catalog of the Williams College libraries, and as described in the Chapin Library exhibition handlist, Herman Melville: A Retrospective of His Works on the 150th Anniversary of Moby-Dick (PDF).
+Additional resources may be found through the online catalog of the Williams Libraries, and as described in the Chapin Library exhibition handlist, Herman Melville: A Retrospective of His Works on the 150th Anniversary of Moby-Dick (PDF).

 - International Whaling Commission